 A Community Mosaic Project is a mosaic that any group of people work on together.
 I facilitate these mosaics for any club, organization or business.
 This is a great way to introduce community building to any group of people of any age or ability.

 There are many ways to make mosaics.
 Some of the possibilities include semi-permanent mosaic panels built on substrates that can be attached to a wall and permanent mosaics attached directly to a wall.
 Mosaics can be made for interior or exterior placement.
 I’m happy to come to you and discuss possibilities.
-Please refer to the Contact Kast Hill Studio tab for my contact information.
+Please refer to the Contact Kast Hill Studio tab for my information.
 If you’d like to see more photos of my residencies or Community Mosaic Projects, click on my Facebook Kast Hill Studio page link to the right and click on Photos.
 Thank you!